-+ Serves as a permanent, full time, Instructor Pilot and Flight Examiner/Evaluator.
++ Serves as a permanent, full time, Instructor Pilot and may serve as a Flight Examiner/Evaluator.

-+ Responsible for the safe operation of the UAV during all phases of ground and flight operations.
++ Responsible for the safe operation of the UAS during all phases of ground and flight operations.

-+ Instructs UAV student pilots as well as instructor pilots-in-training in all aspects of UAV ground and flight operations including academic (platform instruction) and in- flight instruction.
++ Instructs UAS student pilots as well as instructor pilots-in-training in all aspects of RPA ground and flight operations including academic (platform instruction), simulator, and in-flight instruction.

-+ Acts as subject matter expert in UAV operational tactics, techniques, and procedures.
-Develops and executes instructor mission planning, briefing, mission execution and debriefing.for ground and flight instruction.
++ Develops and executes instructor mission planning, briefing, mission execution and debriefing for ground and flight instruction.

 + Supports the development of training syllabus courseware to include research, word processing and presentation development.

 + Ensures compliance with all governing regulations including service guidance, company procedures and Federal Aviation Administration Regulations.

 + Responsible for observing all laws, regulations and other applicable obligations and company policies wherever and whenever business is conducted on behalf of the Company.

 + Maintains and promotes a productive and safe working environment in accordance with established operating procedures and practices.